Posted 01.19.2023 by Josh Krakauer

 — Wendy’s (@Wendys) September 27, 2022

+👩🏫 Useful Content: Help people learn something new.
 Informative, relevant, and interesting is the key here.
 What would your target audience value learning more about?
 Useful content varies across the customer purchase journey, but could include topics like:

-😍 Beautiful Content: Help people fall in ‘like.’
+😍 Beautiful Content: Help people fall in ‘like’.
 Stunning visual content has a powerful effect on engagement.
 Regardless of your line of business, strive to find your brand’s natural beauty.

+😮 Inspiring: Help people feel inspired through storytelling.
 Your customers are aspirational—they’re striving to become a better version of themselves.
-You can help with stories of people (and customers) overcoming odds and reaching their potential.
+You can help with stories of people (and customers) overcoming the odds and reaching their potential.

 If video isn’t an option, try a still photo series similar to how Humans of New York tells stories for its passionate community of 18+ million on Facebook: Close-up, natural shots of people exhibiting raw emotion with accompanying quotes.

-What type of content makes audiences share?
+What type of content gets shared the most?

 Engagement is an emotional connection.
-Research shows that high arousal emotions like excitement, humor, and happiness heavily influence online sharing.
+Research shows that high-arousal emotions like excitement, humor, and happiness heavily influence online sharing.

 If you’re interested in the psychology behind going viral, I highly recommend reading Contagious: Why Things Catch On, by Jonah Berger, or watching his course on LinkedIn.